AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 "I hope he's worth it."
 He said with a smile, "If not I'll be in town until the morning."

-I looked at his name plate, "Allejandro."
+I looked at his nameplate, "Alejandro."
 I smiled, "Thanks, but I think if he throws me out I'll be leaving tonight."

-Allenjandro laughed, "Offer still stands."
+Alejandro laughed, "Offer still stands."
 He gave me the once over and I gave him a parting smile as I headed out the door.
 I could feel the other man's eyes on my back and knew I could hear him whispering to the other flight attendant, "My he's yummy."

 They giggled and I pretended I hadn't heard them as I headed out of the terminal.
 The heat was dry and I felt warm in my hoodie, but I didn't take it off even after I'd stepped outside into the evening sun.
 It was a five hour flight, but my phone told me it was only three hours later.
 Time zones...
 I sighed as I  texted Sage.

 N: I've landed.
 Hotel and room?

-Sage texted me back immediately with the Belagio hotel and a room number.
+Sage texted me back immediately with the Bellagio hotel and a room number.
 He also texted me a name it was under - James Hutton.

 I wondered how many alias' Alex had.
 And I wondered what sort of business he actually did.
 Not that it mattered really, but aliases implied illegal activity.
 Last thing Alex needed was me meddling in some plot of his.
+I didn't believe Janice was a friend.
+And I didn't think Alex floated in her circles, but I could be wrong.
+So totally and utterly wrong, but I knew Alex.
+Even when I didn't know know him, I knew him.
+I'd been in love with a dream since I was
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTEwNzA0OTg3XX0=
+eyJoaXN0b3J5IjpbMTAzOTE1ODMwMCw5MTA3MDQ5ODddfQ==
 -->